 FBI joins hunt for missing University of Iowa student

-BROOKLYN, Iowa (AP) — State and federal agents are investigating the disappearance of a 20-year-old University of Iowa student who has been missing for nearly a week in eastern Iowa.
+BROOKLYN, Iowa (AP) — State and federal agents are investigating the disappearance of a 20-year-old University of Iowa student who has been missing for nearly a week from her hometown in eastern Iowa.

-Mortvedt says the FBI also is using computer forensics, including Tibbetts’ online history and cellphone app usage, to help pinpoint where she might be.
+The FBI is also using an array of computer forensics — such as studying online history and cellphone app usage — in an effort to pinpoint where she might be, he said.

 “This could shake out a bunch of different ways,” Mortvedt said.
 “We are hoping and praying for the best outcome.”

 Dozens of volunteers in the town of about 1,500 had been searching fields around her house and the house where she was staying.
 They also blanketed the area with missing posters, T-shirts and billboard pleas for help in finding Tibbetts.

 Tibbetts’ aunt, Kim Calderwood of Brooklyn, told the Des Moines Register that Tibbetts’ family is frustrated by the lack of progress in the search.

 “We’re racking our brains, thinking what can we think of to tell the investigators,” she said.
 “It’s the worst thing . to want to fix something you can’t fix.”